Background pattern

 • If you use Imraldi while pregnant, your child may have a higher risk of contracting an infection.

-• It is essential to inform your child's doctor and other healthcare professionals about your use of Imraldi during pregnancy before your child receives any vaccine.
+• It is essential that you inform your child's doctor and other healthcare professionals about your use of Imraldi during pregnancy before your child receives any vaccine.
 For more information on vaccines, see the "Warnings and precautions" section.

-Imraldi's influence on the ability to drive, ride a bike, or operate machinery is small.
-You may experience a sensation of the room spinning (vertigo) and visual disturbances after taking Imraldi.
+Imraldi has a minor influence on the ability to drive, ride a bicycle, or use machines.
+You may experience dizziness and vision disturbances after taking Imraldi.

 Imraldi contains sodium and sorbitol